zeropointnine/tts-audiobook-tool/README.md

 # Description

-This is an "audiobook maker", using the [Oute TTS 1.0 1B](https://github.com/edwko/OuteTTS) text-to-speech model.
-It employs as minimal an interface and feature set as I felt like I could get away with while still keeping it useful and functional.
-The upside is that it should be easy to pick up and use.
+This is an audiobook maker utility, using the [Oute TTS 1.0 1B](https://github.com/edwko/OuteTTS) text-to-speech model.
+It uses a rudimentary, no-frills console interface.

-What's interesting about Oute TTS is that it does zero-shot voice cloning and that it outputs at 44khz, which is CD-quality audio, and quite unusual for a TTS model at the moment.

-Unlike older TTS schemes, generative TTS models can hallucinate or repeat sentences and phrases, so the app contains extra logic to mitigate inaccuracies within reason.
+What's interesting about Oute TTS is that it does zero-shot voice cloning and that it outputs audio at 44khz.
+Because generative TTS models have a tendency to hallucinate or repeat sentences and phrases, the app tries to mitigate this by using Whisper to compare the transcribed text of the generated audio against the source text.

-TLDR usage instructions: (1) Assign a working project directory, (2) select a 15-second reference audio file for the voice cloning, (3) paste in some text, (4) start inferencing, and (5) ... be prepared to wait (that's the catch, lol).
+TLDR instructions: (1) Assign a working project directory, (2) select a 15-second reference audio file for the voice cloning, (3) paste in some (or a lot of) text, (3b) optionally define chapter points, (4) start inferencing, and ... be prepared to wait (that's the catch, lol).
+Finally, (5) concatenate the generated audio segments to create the final FLAC file/s.

+### Bonus:

+I've added a browser-based player/reader which runs without the need for a web server.
+Simply open `browser_player\index.html` in the web browser, and choose a FLAC file you've generated using the app.
+As the audio file plays, the corresponding text is displayed and highlighted.
+This is made possible by embedding text and timing information as metadata in the FLAC file.

-# Install
+# Installation

 Clone repository and CD into it: